 Data sharing and publishing

 All sequencing data collected in plant genotyping experiments should be submitted to ENA together with metadata compliant to the GSC MIxS plant associated checklist.
 Final results of such studies in the form of VCF files should be submitted to EVA.
-Additionally, supplemental data complementing these two data types is encouraged to be submitted to e!DAL-PGP or Data INRAE.
+Additionally, supplemental data complementing these two data types is encouraged to be submitted to e!DAL-PGP or Recherche Data Gouv.